-While Jupyter notebooks are commonly used interactively, with cells executed individually, on Code Ocean we ask that the notebook be executable as a whole and serve as a reproducible record of the analysis from start to finish.
-To render a Jupyter notebook from the command-line, or (in this case) from your
+While Jupyter notebooks are commonly used interactively, with cells executed individually, to publish on Code Ocean, we ask that notebooks be executed as a whole.
+This allows notebooks to serve as a reproducible record of the analysis from start to finish.

 jupyter nbconvert \

 --ExecutePreprocessor.allow_errors=Trueflag isn't strictly necessary, but will reveal errors within the notebook, which makes debugging much easier.

 --ExecutePreprocessor.timeout=-1flag will disable execution timeouts, allowing each cell to take as much time as it needs to execute.